With the premiere of Justice League right around the corner, it’s a great time to look at the leadership lessons we can learn from Diana Prince.

 Leadership Lesson 5: Build A Team With Passion For The Mission

 We aren’t meant to do it alone.
-Build a team with passion for the mission.
-See and help them be their best version of themselves, because when it counts, they can help propel you to do the impossible.
+Build a team with a passion for the mission.
+See and help them be their best version of themselves because when it counts, they can help propel you to do the impossible.

 “You let this little thing tell you what to do?”

 Steve: “It’s a watch, it tells time.
 My father gave it to me.
 It’s been through hell and back with him.
 Now it’s with me.
 And good thing, it’s still ticking.”

 Steve: “Because it tells time.
 When to eat, sleep, wake up, work.”